Wells Fargo & Company (NYSE:WFC) – Analyst View Looks Different Today

-Analysts give the Wells Fargo & Company (WFC) stock a consensus recommendation rating of Hold, calculated at a mean rating of 2.7.
-If we narrow down to specifics, the data shows that 3 out of 28 analysts rate the stock as a Sell, with a further 1 assigning it an Overweight rating.
-Of the remaining, 16 recommended WFC as a Hold, 8 felt it is a Buy and none rated the premier stock as Underweight.
-Wells Fargo & Company’s EPS for the quarter is expected to be $0.59.
+Analysts give the Wells Fargo & Company (WFC) stock a consensus recommendation rating of Overweight, calculated at a mean rating of 2.7.
+If we narrow down to specifics, the data shows that 2 out of 27 analysts rate the stock as a Sell, with a further 3 assigning it an Overweight rating.
+Of the remaining, 14 recommended WFC as a Hold, 8 felt it is a Buy and none rated the stock as Underweight.
+Wells Fargo & Company’s EPS for the current quarter is expected to be $0.6.

 Wells Fargo & Company (NYSE:WFC) trade information

-Instantly WFC is in green as seen in intraday trades today with action 2.36%, the outlook over the past five days has been green.
-The jump to weekly highs of $25.95- on Wednesday, Nov 18 added 0.85% to the stock’s daily price.
-The company’s shares are showing year-to-date downside of -0.5217, with the 5-day performance at 0.0637 in the green.
-However, in the 30-day time frame, Wells Fargo & Company (NYSE:WFC) is 0.1255 up.
-Looking at the short shares, we see there were 34.78 Million shares sold at short interest cover period of 0.85 days.
+Although WFC has turned red as seen in intraday trades today with action -0.63%, the performance over the past five days has been green.
+The jump to weekly highs of $28.73- on Tuesday, Nov 24 added 1.34% to the stock’s daily price.
+The company’s shares are showing year-to-date downside of -0.47%, with the 5-day performance at 0.13% in the green.
+However, in the 30-day time frame, Wells Fargo & Company (NYSE:WFC) is 0.22% up.
+Looking at the short shares, we see there were 34.85 Million shares sold at short interest cover period of 0.83 days.

 Wells Fargo & Company (WFC) estimates and forecasts

-Data shows that the Wells Fargo & Company share is not performing relatively much better than most of its peers within the same industry.
-As can be gleaned from the statistics, the company’s share value shot +2.12% over the past 6 months, a -90.87% in annual growth rate that is considerably lower than the industry average of -30%.
-But despite this, the firm has looked to lower expectations by downgrading its fiscal year 2020 revenue estimates.
-Wells Fargo & Company estimates its current quarter revenue will drop -1.7%, while the growth in revenue is estimated to hit 4500% for the next quarter.
-Year-over-year growth is forecast to reach -14.8% down from the last financial year.

-Consensus estimates given by 15 financial analysts project the company’s revenue in the current quarter to hit an average of $18.03 Billion.
-11 analysts are of the opinion that Wells Fargo & Company’s revenue for the quarter ending 44256 will be $17.51 Billion.
-The company’s sales revenue for the current and next quarters a year ago was $19.86 Billion and $17.72 Billion respectively.
-According to analysts, the company will likely register a drop in its current quarter sales, forecast at -9.2%.
-The estimates for the next quarter sales put growth at -1.2%.
+Consensus estimates given by 15 financial analysts project the company’s revenue in the current quarter to hit an average of $18.06 Billion.
+11 analysts are of the opinion that Wells Fargo & Company’s revenue for the quarter ending Mar 01, 2021 will be $17.53 Billion.
+The company’s revenue for the corresponding quarters a year ago was $19.86 Billion and $17.72 Billion respectively.
+According to analysts, the company will likely register a drop in its current quarter sales, forecast at -9.1%.
+The estimates for the next quarter sales put growth at -1.1%.

 Looking at the company’s year-on-year earnings, data shows that the past 5-year has an earnings growth rate of -0.2%.
 The 2020 estimates are for Wells Fargo & Company earnings to decrease by -6%, but the outlook for the next 5-year period is at -3.87% per year.